 Price control matters under the Communications Act

-If an appeal raises a price control matter as specified in the Tribunal’s Rules of Procedure (as amended by the Competition Appeal Tribunal (Amendment and Communications Act Appeals Rules 2004)), the Tribunal must, before reaching its decision, refer the matter to the Competition Commission for determination in accordance with the Tribunal’s Rules and any direction of the Tribunal (section 193).
-In its decision on the appeal the Tribunal must follow the Competition Commission’s determination concerning the price control matter unless that determination would fall to be set aside applying the principles applicable on a claim for judicial review (section 193(7)).
+If an appeal raises a price control matter as specified in the Tribunal’s Rules of Procedure (as amended by the Competition Appeal Tribunal (Amendment and Communications Act Appeals Rules 2004)), the Tribunal must, before reaching its decision, refer the matter to the CMA for determination in accordance with the Tribunal’s Rules and any direction of the Tribunal (section 193).
+In its decision on the appeal the Tribunal must follow the CMA’s determination concerning the price control matter unless that determination would fall to be set aside applying the principles applicable on a claim for judicial review (section 193(7)).

 Broadcasting Act Licences: Conditions relating to competition matters

 OFCOM has power by virtue of section 316 of the Communications Act and the Broadcasting Acts (of 1990 and 1996) to impose or vary the conditions of a Broadcasting Act licence to ensure fair and effective competition.

 Section 317(6) of the Communications Act provides that any person affected by a decision by OFCOM to exercise any of its Broadcasting Act powers for a competition purpose may appeal to the Tribunal against so much of that decision as relates to the exercise of that power for that purpose.